About the CIA

 The Central Intelligence Agency, more commonly known as the CIA, is responsible for gathering and sharing intelligence to protect our nation from threats.
 However, the what, who, and how they collect that intelligence remains secret.
 This article provides an overview of the CIA podcast The Langley Files.
 The new podcast gives listeners a peek behind the curtain of the world’s foremost intelligence agency.

 Historically, the CIA has continuously operated under a veil of secrecy.
-Sure, they distribute press releases about significant events and provide a great deal of information on their website at CIA.gov.
+Sure, they distribute press releases about significant events and provide great information on their website at CIA.gov.
 However, they don’t have an adequate public relations machine that works to promote their image in the public eye.
 However, in modern times, every organization, including U.S. intelligence agencies, needs to manage its brand.
 Why?
 Public confidence in the government agency is critical.
 To be truly effective, they need to demystify their work and gain the trust of the people they protect.
-So, the CIA decided to create a podcast rather than leaving it up to social media to define their culture.
+So, the CIA created a podcast rather than leaving it up to social media to define their culture.

 With the overwhelming success of true crime podcasts, the CIA entering this space makes perfect sense.

 About the CIA Podcast The Langley Files

 The name of the CIA’s podcast is The Langley Files.
 Langley refers to the CIA Headquarters building in Langley, Virginia.
 The “Files” part of the name suggests they will discuss topics related to the organization itself, its people, and what they do to keep America safe.